 No. 104.
-That brothers holding the priesthood, being convicted of inactivity in consequence of lukewarmness, may be silenced by the conference, or quorum of which they are members, and henceforth be reported as lay members, until such time as they reform and are reëlected to fill their offices.
+That brothers holding the priesthood, being convicted of inactivity in consequence of lukewarmness, may be silenced by the conference, or quorum of which they are members, and henceforth be reported as lay members, until such time as they reform and are reelected to fill their offices.

 No. 105.
-Whereas, A period of nine years has passed away since the church was organized with a First tation by report, it is hereby
+Whereas, A period of nine years has passed away since the church was organized with a First Presidency; and tion by report, it is hereby